Maxway CRT: Improving the Robustness of the Model-X Inference: Simulation studies

-Under the linear model configurations (I) and (II), the Maxway$_{\rm in}$ CRT shows much less type-I error inflation than both the model-X CRT and CPT when there is strong overlapped effect of $Z$ on $X$ and $Y$ or small $N$.
+Under the linear model configurations (SS.I) and (SS.II), the Maxway$_{\rm in}$ CRT shows much less type-I error inflation than both the model-X CRT and CPT when there is a strong overlapped effect of $Z$ on $X$ and $Y$ or small $N$.
 Under the weak overlapping scenarios or with larger $N$, all approaches tend to have better validity while our approach still achieves better type-I error control.
 To understand the results, note that for model-X inference, the dependence of $X$ on $Z$ is not adequately characterized and adjusted due to the shrinkage bias of lasso.
 This is even pronounced when the quality of model-X is poor under small $N$, and could cause severe confound to $X$ and $Y$ especially when their shared variation from $Z$ (i.e. $0.3\sum_{j=1}^5\nu_j Z_j$) is more dominating as in the strong overlapping scenario.
 Our Maxway approach mitigates this impact by adjusting the learned $X\mid Z$ against the low-dimensional important features predictive of $Y$.
-Interestingly, this adjustment also makes the powers of our approach different from the model-X CRT/CPT, especially under strong overlapping.
-When $\gamma$, the signal of $X$ is positive, the inadequately adjusted confounding effect of $Z$ makes the effect of $X$ on $Y$ spuriously stronger and thus increases the power of the model-X approaches compared with Maxway.
-In contrast, it makes the power of model-X lower than Maxway when $\gamma<0$ and $Z$'s confounding effect is opposite to the effect of $X$.
-Thus, compared with the model-X approaches, Maxway has a similar power in average but its performance more balanced between the positive and negative signals.